DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 #### 🎈Question #111

 A company **uses a series of individual Amazon CloudFormation templates to deploy its multi-Region applications.** These templates must be deployed in a specific order.
 The company is making more changes to the templates than previously expected and **wants to deploy new templates more efficiently.
-Additionally, the data engineering team must be notified of all changes to the templates. **
+Additionally, the data engineering team must be notified of all changes to the templates**.

 What should the company do to accomplish these goals?